JirosWorld/JirosWorld-Wordpress-template/Readme.txt

 # JirosWorld Wordpress Template

-JirosWorld Wordpress theme with a slimmed down Bootstrap CSS file and slimmed down jQuery, by Jiro Ghianni.
+JirosWorld Wordpress starter theme with a slimmed down Bootstrap CSS file and a slimmed down jQuery file, trimmed by Jiro Ghianni.

 See README.md for more info.